 Updated Immunization schedule: What changes have been made to the childhood vaccine schedule?

 The CDC’s Advisory Committee on Immunization Practices (ACIP) meets three times a year to review the latest scientific research and make any necessary changes to the child vaccination schedule.
-The CDC officially sets the schedule based on ACIP’s recommendations, and the schedule is also approved by organizations like the American Academy of Pediatrics (AAP) and the American Association of Family Physicians (AAFP).
+The CDC officially sets the schedule based on ACIP’s recommendations, and organizations like the American Academy of Pediatrics (AAP) and the American Association of Family Physicians (AAFP) also approve the schedule.

 The CDC’s childhood vaccination schedule: A list of immunizations by age